kwaldenphd/pandas-machine-learning-intro/README.md

 - Removes rows with missing values
 - Fills missing values using .fillna, ffill, or bfill

-# Lab Notebook Questions

-Q1: Using the titanic dataset (or another dataset), write code that calculates at least 3 unique summary statistics (.agg() counts as one).
+Q5: Using the titanic dataset (or another dataset), write code that calculates at least 3 unique summary statistics (.agg() counts as one).
 Include code + comments for each.

-Q2: Describe element-wise calculation in your own words.
+Q6: Describe element-wise calculation in your own words.

-Q3: Using the air quality data or another dataset, write code that generates a new column based on an existing column(s).
+Q7: Using the air quality data or another dataset, write code that generates a new column based on an existing column(s).
 Include code + comments.

-Q4: In your own words, provide a brief description/explanation for each function: .pivot(), .melt(), .pivot_table(), .stack(), and .unstack().

-Q5: Write sample code for both functions.
-Include code + comments.

-Q6: Describe how you are thinking about needing to use these functions in relation to data you're interested in working with as part of the final project.

-Q7: In your own words, provide a description for .concat() and .merge().
+Q8: In your own words, provide a description for .concat() and .merge().
 What do these functions do?
 How are they different?

-Q8: Write sample code for both functions.
+Q9: Write sample code for both functions.
 Include code + comments.

-Q9: Describe how you are thinking about needing to use these functions for the data you plan to work with in the final project.
+Q10: Describe in your own words the core components of a matplotlib figure.
+What is the general sequence of steps involved in generating a matplotlib figure?